 Molar-like structures appear as tiny cystic lesions within the well-enhanced zone of trophoblastic proliferation in a mass of the invasive mole.

-With the penetration of the tumour into the myometrium, the invasive mole can appear as a more aggressive entity compared with a choriocarcinoma.
+With the penetration of a tumour into the myometrium, the invasive mole can appear as a more aggressive entity compared with a choriocarcinoma.

 - 1. Wagner BJ, Woodward PJ, Dickey GE.
 From the archives of the AFIP.
 Gestational trophoblastic disease: radiologic-pathologic correlation.
 Radiographics.
 1996;16 (1): 131-48.
 Radiographics (abstract) - Pubmed citation